trackmania-rl/tmrl/README.md

 The central server receives updated policy weights from the trainer interface and broadcasts these to all connected rollout workers.

 The trainer interface is typically located on a non-rollout worker computer of the local network, or on another machine on the Internet (e.g., a GPU cluster).
-Of course, it is also possible to locate everything on localhost when needed.
+Of course, it is also possible to put everything on localhost when needed.
 The trainer interface periodically receives the samples gathered by the central server and appends these to a replay memory.
 Periodically, it sends the new policy weights to the central server.

-These mechanics are summarized as follows:
+These mechanics are summarized in the following figure:

 ![Networking architecture](readme/img/network_interface.png "Networking Architecture")